mbheinen/kube/README.md

 # Kubernetes
-[Kubernetes](https://kubernetes.io/) scratch notes repo used for reference and studying to hopefully get certification some day.
+[Kubernetes](https://kubernetes.io/) notes repo used for reference and studying to hopefully get certification some day.

 k8s - "kates"